wildtruc/nvidia-prime-select/README.md

 --------------
 # Update message
-## 2018-03-24
-Nivdia-prime-ui has been updated to policy-kit auth instead old 'su/sudo' one.
-Nvidia-prime-select is still a pure superuser script.
-## 2018-03-26
-Discovered a huge bug that prevent prime to be set to permanant nvidia.
-This is fixed.
-## 2018-04-01
+### 2018-04-01
 Dev test was running on Fedora 24, since upgraded to Fedora 27 it appears that xrandr on modesettings is broken and dosn't work anymore for discret nvidia.

-I'm trying to find a work-around.
+### 2018-04-13
+Finally, the script needed a complete rewrite.
+For user, basics are still the same, but they work differently than the previous version.

+Read Changelog display before install/uninstall/update.

+Thanks to the **[Nvidia Devtalk](https://devtalk.nvidia.com/default/topic/1024318/linux/-solved-nvidia-prime-on-dual-gpu-configuration-giving-a-blank-screen/2)** thread and to **nospam_** that giving me the necessary base to understand what changed.

-Also added a librairies config editor, an 'update' option to makefile and fix some code syntax.
+Also added a libraries and xorg config editor.

-Librairy.conf is now install by default and checked if configured.
+Library.conf is install by default and checked if configured.

+There stil some issue with some session managers, see **Known Issues** at page bottom.

 Hope you'll like those changes and don't forget to send any bug you get. :)

-Don't forget to update your config after update (nvidia-prime-select will be reset to default **intel**)

 --------------